 Are life insurance premiums tax deductible?

 Most life insurance policies are excluded from the current UK Income Tax regime.
-Premiums for personal life insurance are not tax deductible, but in the event of a valid claim the cash sum will not be subject to Income Tax.
+The amount you pay for personal life insurance (also known as the premium) is not tax deductible, but in the event of a valid claim the cash sum will not be subject to Income Tax.

 What is inheritance tax?

-Inheritance Tax (IHT) is a tax on the estate (the property, money, assets and possessions) of the decease person’s estate after all other debts and funeral expenses have been deducted.
+Inheritance Tax (IHT) is a tax on the estate (the property, money, assets and possessions) of the deceased person’s estate after all other debts and funeral expenses have been deducted.

 The standard inheritance tax rate is 40% of anything in your estate over the £325,000 threshold.